MightyOrm/Mighty/README.md

 #### Validation

 - .IsValid(item) now returns a List&lt;object&gt; of errors (this is intentionally a List, not an IList!).
 Each object is one error; the error objects are typically strings, but you get to decide this in your validation class.
 So `db.IsValid(item).Errors.Count == 0` checks for no errors (but also gets back the reported errors without storing them in a shared variable).
 But (as in Massive) you typically don't need to call .IsValid(item) directly since validation is called automatically during CRUD operations, as follows.
-- All validation is now done via hooks in the `Mighty.Validation.Validator` class, not in the MightyORM class itself.
-If you need validation you should create your own subclass of this, override the hook methods which you need, and pass a new instance of it to the constructor of MightyORM.
+- All validation is now done via hooks in the `Mighty.Validation.Validator` class, not in the `MightyOrm` class itself.
+If you need validation you should create your own subclass of this, override the hook methods which you need, and pass a new instance of it to the constructor of `MightyOrm`.

 #### CRUD

 - .SaveAsNew(items) is no longer required, use .Insert(items) instead; other uses of .Insert(item) still work as before
-- .Update(item, key) is replaced by .Update(item) where item contains the key; your instance of MightyORM already knows which field the key is in
+- .Update(item, key) is replaced by .Update(item) where item contains the key; your instance of `MightyOrm` already knows which field the key is in
 - .Delete(null, where, args) is replaced by .Delete(where, args); note that .Delete(pk) still works as before and .Delete(item) is newly available

 #### Paging